zzjrabbit/marlin/book/introduction.md

   code, use fancy decorators on the tests, and lose LSP information for hardware model ports.

+Moreover, Marlin core is thread-safe, meaning you can use `cargo test`/`#[test]` for your tests!
+It integrates perfectly and completely noninvasively into the existing Rust ecosystem.

 ## Features

 Marlin comes with prebuilt integration for (System)Verilog and [Spade][spade], and offers: